-Students will be introduced to these safety principles early in training as a soaring pilot, in the B Certificate syllabus.
+Students will be introduced to these safety principles early in training as a soaring pilot.
 These principles will serve developing pilots well as mountain and ridge soaring experience and skills develop.

 4 Qualified Pilots

 Appreciation and observance of these safety principles will enhance enjoyment of mountain and ridge soaring throughout flying.
 Opportunities should be taken to refresh understandings and flying practices at pilot discussions, BFRs and briefings.